Skip to content

 This guide takes you to some major temples, house clusters, and Havelis in the old city of Ahmedabad.

 As the largest city and former capital of Gujarat, the city’s glorious history takes you through a long span of political and economic development.
 In brief, Mahmud Begada fortified Ahmedabad with a 10 km wall and 12 gates in the 15th century.
-The city planning was well-designed and went on expansion under rules of sultans with new localities and suburbs on both sides of the river.
+The city planning was well-designed and went on expansion under the rules of the sultans with new localities and suburbs on both sides of the river.

 What are Havelis?